 People make your business function!
 Prominent business writers like Jim Collins say that the first step for a successful business is to "get the right people on the bus".
 This menu collects distilled wisdom on staffing related issues.
 Yellow Belt

-Chances are you are already familiar with hiring staff but, if not, or if your want to get a fresh opinion, consider our Hiring staff Recipe.
+Chances are you are already familiar with hiring staff but, if not, or if your want to get a fresh opinion:

 "Getting the right people on the bus" is an oft quoted business saying deserving of consideration.
 Spending a bit more time selecting the right person, versus a quick decision just to fill the position, is likely to result in a more effective business team.

-Getting the right people on the bus is the first step but retaining and motivating the best people also needs attention.
+Getting the right people on the bus is the first step, but retaining and motivating the best people also needs attention.
 One way to do this is through merit bonuses.
-If they are designed to reward the "right" behavior - whatever that might be for your business - they can help drive the bus in the right direction.
-See Staff Bonus Plans Recipe.
+If they are designed to reward the "right" behaviour - whatever that might be for your business - they can help drive the bus in the right direction.

 Even the best staff will slowly drift from best performance over time unless you periodically do a reality check on their productivity.